Looking for a Doctor with a Special Interest?

-This depends upon the reason for the iron deficiency (is it due to factors such as low dietary intake, conditions such as coeliac disease, excessive blood loss e.g. via heavy periods, kidney disease or a combination of these?)
-We anticipate the effect will last for months to years, however, to see how it works for you, please don’t forget to have the follow up blood tests.
+This depends upon the reason for the iron deficiency (is it due to factors such as low dietary intake, conditions such as coeliac disease, excessive blood loss e.g. via heavy periods, kidney disease or a combination of these?).
+The effect is anticipated to last for months to years, however, to see how it works for you, please don’t forget to have the follow up blood tests.

 Adapted by Dr Wendy Burton from sources including the Royal Hospital for Women and the National Prescribing Service/National Blood Authority/product information, September 2015

-Dr Liam Carroll is now offering Vitamin IV drips which delivers Vitamins, Minerals, and amino acids directly into the bloodstream which can have various benefits as listed below.
-All administered by a GP and in the safety of a clinical setting.
+Dr Liam Carroll is now offering Vitamin IV drips which deliver Vitamins, Minerals, and amino acids directly into the bloodstream which can have various benefits as listed below.
+All are administered by a GP and in the safety of a clinical setting.

 An appointment with Dr Carroll is required prior to your IV Vitamin therapy to facilitate ordering of your chosen treatment and to answer any questions you may have regarding the possible benefits.